acntech/RoboSchool/README.md

 ## Get started

 To get start with development, run ''' docker-compose up -d''' to start the docker environment that supports the python packages needed.

-To access the docker session, attach using the docker exec command (next section)
+To access the environment with a terminal, run '''bash attatch.sh'''

-you can edit the code in the local repository and test it immediately in the docker image.
+you can edit the code in the local repository on your machine and test the code immediately in the docker image.

 ## Docker